Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

 ## Supported boards

-Blynk.NCP is directly compatible with a set of Dual-MCU boards:
+This example project is compatible with a set of ready-to-use Dual-MCU boards:

 Board                            |                 | MCU      | NCP         | Connectivity | Provisioning
 :--                              | ---             | :---     | :---        | ---          | ---